 While the herb Ashwagandha, also known by its scientific name as Withania somnifera, has been hailed over the centuries for promoting “youthful vigour”, it has most recently attracted scientific interest for its adaptogenic qualities - helping the body to adapt to stress with a healthier response.

-Indeed, several double-blind, placebo-controlled studies have demonstrated that Ashwagandha can improve symptoms of anxiety and stress1–4.
+Indeed, several double-blind, placebo-controlled studies have demonstrated that Ashwagandha can improve symptoms of ffeeling on edge1–4.

 Ashwagandha's Nutrigenomic Role

-Research has found that Ashwagandha can lower the levels of the stress hormone cortisol and stimulate the activity of the inhibitory neurotransmitter GABA5, as well as serotonin6, the 'hormone of happiness’ that helps stabilise your mood.
+Research has found that Ashwagandha can lower the levels of the stress hormone cortisol and stimulate the activity of the inhibitory neurotransmitter GABA5, as well as serotonin6, the so-called 'happy-hormone’.

 - In Sanskrit ‘Ashwagandha’ roughly means ‘smell of horse’ - perhaps more so due to faith in its ability to impart the vitality of a stallion, rather than the fresh roots being said to have an equine scent about them!